 Sample chapters are also available online through Amazon.
 For fun, I’ve also made available a PDF sample of an old beginning.
 Fate of the Red Queen – Chapter 1 This opening chapter was changed to what it now published, thanks to advice by author Layton Green.
 His books are among my favorites, and I am incredibly grateful he took the time to read sample pages and discuss them with me.
 This is another stand alone book within the demi-god Humna’s arc.
 It is absolutely not necessary to read them in order, especially as his arc is only inferred through the books.

-The Bone Reader is now available!
+The Bone Reader

 This is a fantasy novel that is also a murder mystery.
 It is not part of the Humna arc in the least.
 It is still located in the planet Ihyel.
 Chapter 1 is available in PDF.
 It is the first in The Bone Reader Mystery series.
 Just for fun, I’m adding a deleted scene: The Bone Reader – Toggas Deleted Scene (PDF)